logo

 We provide tablet and smartphone training in two ways — to institutions and to individuals.

-For institutions that serve seniors, we offer a web-based version of the tablet/smartphone programs.
+For institutions that serve seniors, we offer our no-cost tablet/smartphone programs along with supportive materials (also at no cost).
 The tablet/smartphone training, pioneered with the Philadelphia Corporation for Aging and funded by the Pennsylvania Department on Aging, is a comprehensive program called a Sip & Swipe Cafe®.
 We have served thousands of facilities, including assisted living and retirement centers, HUD subsidized housing, senior centers and public libraries.
+See Getting Started for more information.
+Feel free to contact Katie Burke to learn specifics (under Contact Us)

-For individuals, caregivers, and families, we provide our tablet and smartphone training through either our web version or app version Apple App store Google Play Store.
-We also have developed tutorials that simplify the Internet for seniors seeking specific tasks — from the Medicare Part D Plan Finder to the Social Security website.
+For individuals, caregivers, and families, we provide our tablet and smartphone trainings through www.golhelp.org During our history, we have worked with organizations to developed tutorial that simplify the Internet for seniors seeking specific tasks — from the Medicare Part D Plan Finder to the Social Security website.
 We pioneered a Workforce Development training program for institutions that helps retirees who need to learn how to find part-time employment online, as newspaper ads disappear and most applications require digital submission.

 Our story is the story of embracing and always including "The Paper Generation."